RiiConnect24/Wii-Guide/_pages/Region-Changing.md

 5. Select "Install and delete all tickets"
 6. Wait.
 The system may appear to freeze, just give it time.
 7. Press (A) to confirm
+8. Press (B) to decline installing tickets from CDN.
-8. Exit with the home button
+9. Exit with the home button

 ##### Section VI - Region settings